plating-rust/plating/book/src/api/api.md

 # API

-automatic documentation for the api can be found [here](https://docs.rs/plating/0.0.1/plating/).
+You can find the automatic documentation for the api [here](https://docs.rs/plating/0.0.1/plating/).

 If you want to have documentation for nightly, checkout the source from [git](https://github.com/plating-rust/plating) and run ```cargo doc --open```